thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 ```
 ### Minting the Damn Thing.

-In Solana there is a system owned program that handles all tokens and token accounts, including the native Sol, and NFTs.
+In Solana there is a system owned program that handles all tokens and token accounts, including the Solana native token Sol.
+We can mint an NFT by interacting with this program to create a new type of token that does not support decimal amounts, and minting a single one of these tokens.

-In order to mint our NFT we have to do the following steps, according to the docs for the [Token Program](https://spl.solana.com/token).
+In order to accomplish this we have to do the following steps, according to the docs for the [Token Program](https://spl.solana.com/token).

 - Initialize an account as a mint, with a specific account as the mint authority.
 - Initialize an account to hold tokens of the type minted by that token mint, owned by the user.
 - Mint a single token to that account.

-This produces an NFT, but since we're not writing a custom implementation of the protocol as we would on other smart contract platforms, there's no Metadata.
+This produces an NFT, but since we're not writing a custom implementation of the protocol as we would on other smart contract platforms, there's no metadata.

 Metadata is handled by a different program than the token, according to the metadata standard created by Metaplex [Metadata Docs](https://docs.metaplex.com/nft-standard)